Macchiato vs Latte

 While the names may sound similar, a latte macchiato is not the same as a macchiato!

 A latte macchiato is a different beast altogether.
-It’s basically a Starbuck invention.
+It’s basically a Starbucks invention.

 While preparing latte macchiato, the Espresso is layered at the last on top of steamed milk giving the drink a bold first sip.